wawandco/facto/README.md

 })
 ```

-The full list of available fake data generators can be found in [here](link-to-repo).
+The fake data generation comes by courtesy of [`Gofakeit`](https://github.com/brianvoe/gofakeit) The full list of available fake data generators can be found in [here](https://github.com/brianvoe/gofakeit/tree/v6.7.1#functions).

 ### One of

-Another thing you could do with Facto is randmize the selection from a list of passed elements.
+Another thing you could do with Facto is randomize the selection from a list of passed elements.
 For example:
 ```go
 //  in factories/event.go
 package factories